mozilla/fxa/packages/fxa-auth-server/docs/api.md

 This deletes the account completely.
 All stored data is erased.
 The client should seek user confirmation first.
 The client should also go to the storage servers and erase all stored data before deleting the account on the keyserver.

 This request must be authenticated with the single-use authToken, to confirm that the password has been correctly entered recently.
+The authToken is consumed regardless of whether the request succeeds or fails.

 ### Request